Diagnose Boiler Faults: A Guide to Common Error Codes

 Safe troubleshooting focuses on non-gas, non-electrical actions you can do without special tools: a single reset, checking and repressurising system pressure, and inspecting visible condensate pipes for blockages.
 Always follow your boiler manual for model-specific reset instructions and never open gas or sealed panels.
 If you smell gas or suspect electrical faults, stop immediately and call a professional.

-The numbered steps below provide a brief, safe workflow to identify and, in some cases, resolve common, non-critical error codes before arranging repairs.
+The numbered steps below provide a brief, safe workflow for identifying and, in some cases, resolving common, non-critical error codes before arranging repairs.
 Follow them in order and stop if anything feels unsafe or unclear.

 Treat these steps as a safe first response before booking a Gas Safe visit.

-• Read the display and note the exact error code plus any symptoms (noise, leaks, cold radiators).
+• Read the display and note the exact error code, along with any symptoms (noise, leaks, cold radiators).

 • Confirm that mains power and the external gas supply are on, and that isolation switches are correctly set.